1948 United States presidential election in Tennessee

 The 1948 United States presidential election in Tennessee took place on November 2, 1948, as part of the 1948 United States presidential election.
 Tennessee voters chose 12 representatives, or electors, to the Electoral College, who voted for president and vice president.
+Incumbent president Harry S. Truman won the state with 49.14% of the vote over the Republican nominee, governor of New York Thomas E. Dewey, and the Dixiecrat nominee, governor of South Carolina Strom Thurmond.
+Eleven of the state's electors voted for Truman, while one voted for Thurmond.

+Background

-For over a century after the Civil War, Tennessee was divided according to political loyalties established in that war.
-Unionist regions covering almost all of East Tennessee, Kentucky Pennyroyal-allied Macon County, and the five Western Highland Rim counties of Carroll, Henderson, McNairy, Hardin and Wayne voted Republican — generally by landslide margins — as they saw the Democratic Party as the "war party" who had forced them into a war they did not wish to fight.
-Contrariwise, the rest of Middle and West Tennessee who had supported and driven the state's secession was equally fiercely Democratic as it associated the Republicans with Reconstruction.
-After the disfranchisement of the state's African-American population by a poll tax was largely complete in the 1890s, the Democratic Party was certain of winning statewide elections if united, although unlike the Deep South Republicans would almost always gain thirty to forty percent of the statewide vote from mountain and Highland Rim support.
+For over a century after the Civil War, Tennessee was divided according to Civil War loyalties.
+Unionist regions covering most of East Tennessee, Kentucky Pennyroyal-allied Macon County, and the five western Highland Rim counties of Carroll, Henderson, McNairy, Hardin and Wayne voted Republican, generally by landslide margins, as they saw the Democratic Party as the "war party".
+The rest of Middle and West Tennessee, which had supported the Confederacy, was equally fiercely Democratic, as it associated the Republicans with Reconstruction.
+After the disfranchisement of the state's African-American population by a poll tax was largely complete in the 1890s, the Democratic Party was certain of winning statewide elections if united, although unlike in the Deep South Republicans would almost always gain thirty to forty percent of the statewide vote.

-Between 1896 and 1948, the Republicans would win statewide contests three times but only in the second did they receive down-ballot coattails by winning three congressional seats in addition to the rock-ribbed GOP First and Second Districts.
-In the early 1910s, prohibitionist “Independent Democrats” fled the party and formed a coalition, known as the “Fusionists,” with Republicans to elect Ben W. Hooper Governor, whilst in 1920 the national anti-Wilson and anti-League of Nations tide allowed the GOP to carry a few traditionally Democratic areas in Middle Tennessee and with them the state, and in 1928 anti-Catholicism against Democratic nominee Al Smith gave this powerfully fundamentalist state to Herbert Hoover.
+Between 1896 and 1948, the Republicans would win statewide contests three times, but only in the second did they receive down-ballot coattails by winning three congressional seats in addition to the rock-ribbed GOP First and Second Districts.
+In the early 1910s, prohibitionist “Independent Democrats” fled the party and formed a coalition, known as the “Fusionists,” with Republicans to elect Ben W. Hooper Governor.
+In 1920, the national anti-Wilson and anti-League of Nations tide allowed the GOP to carry a few traditionally Democratic areas in Middle Tennessee and with them the state, and in 1928 anti-Catholic sentiment targeting Catholic Democratic nominee Al Smith and his opposition to Prohibition gave this powerfully Protestant state to Herbert Hoover.

+After the beginning of the Great Depression, however, for the next third of a century Republicans would rarely contest statewide offices seriously, despite continuing dominance of Unionist areas.
+State politics during the 1930s and 1940s was dominated by E. H. Crump, whose Memphis-based political machine would consistently provide decisive votes in statewide Democratic primaries, aided by cross-party voting by Republicans in eastern mountain counties.